bychrisr/hub-defisats/docs/security/data-protection/encryption-at-rest.md

 - **For Files**: Use the file encryption service for file system protection
 - **For Keys**: Use the key management and rotation services for key security
 - **For Monitoring**: Use the audit service for encryption monitoring
+- **For Troubleshooting**: Refer to the recent fixes section for common issues